ellakcy/moodle-compose/README.md

 docker-compose stop && docker-compose rm && docker-compose pull && docker-compose up -d
 ```

-With that we stopped removed the old images we fetched the new ones and we rerun the new containers
+With that we stopped removed the old images we fetched the new ones and we rerun the new containers.

 ## Info regarding the moodle's url